duereg/codetype/src/documents/posts/20120901-cracking-the-coding-interview-javascript-trie.html.md

 };
 ```

-The source code for the project and the tests is [here](https://github.com/duereg/js-algorithms).
+The source code for the project and the tests are [here](https://github.com/duereg/js-algorithms).